Chlordiazepoxide: Pharmacology

-There is preferential storage of chlordiazepoxide in some organs including the heart of the neonate.
-Absorption by any administered route and the risk of accumulation is significantly increased in the neonate.
+Chlordiazepoxide is preferentially stored in some organs including the hearts of neonates.
+Absorption by any administered route and the risk of accumulation is significantly higher in neonates.
 The withdrawal of chlordiazepoxide during pregnancy and breast feeding is recommended, as chlordiazepoxide rapidly crosses the placenta and also is excreted in breast milk.
 Chlordiazepoxide also decreases prolactin release in rats.
 Benzodiazepines act via micromolar benzodiazepine binding sites as Ca2+ channel blockers and significantly inhibit depolarization-sensitive Calcium uptake in animal nerve terminal preparations.
 Chlordiazepoxide inhibits acetylcholine release in mouse hippocampal synaptosomes in vivo.
 This has been found by measuring sodium-dependent high affinity choline uptake in vitro after pretreatment of the mice in vivo with chlordiazepoxide.
 This may play a role in chlordiazepoxide's anticonvulsant properties.

 Pharmacokinetics

 Chlordiazepoxide is a long-acting benzodiazepine drug.
-The half-life of Chlordiazepoxide is 5 – 30 hours but has an active benzodiazepine metabolite (desmethyldiazepam), which has a half-life of 36 – 200 hours.
+The half-life of chlordiazepoxide is from 5 to 30 hours but has an active benzodiazepine metabolite, nordiazepam, which has a half-life of 36 to 200 hours.
 The half-life of chlordiazepoxide increases significantly in the elderly, which may result in prolonged action as well as accumulation of the drug during repeated administration.
 Delayed body clearance of the long half-life active metabolite also occurs in those over 60 years of age, which further prolongs the effects of the drugs with additional accumulation after repeated dosing.

-Despite its name, chlordiazepoxide is not an epoxide; they are formed from different roots.
+Despite its name, chlordiazepoxide is not an epoxide.